CameronVarenas/react-i-ii-review/state.md

 1. What is state?

+  // state is an object that uses key / value pairs.
+  // is used to store data that is specific to a component.
+  // is data that is managed by the component

 2. Where do you set initial state?

+  // initial state is set under super() within the constructor of a class of a component

 3. What method do you use to update state?

+  // we can use the .setState() method
+  // when we call the setState method, we need to send in an object that specifies our targeted properties that need changed along with their new values.

 ### Understand